There's some evidence suggesting a tie between the two conditions, but more studies are needed.

 By Holly Ellis

-HPV doesn't have to be a roadblock.
-There are a number of ways to protect you and your partner.
+HPV doesn't have to be a roadblock for sex.
+There are ways to protect you and your partner.

 We've all heard about HPV, but do you understand the risks?
 Don't fall for misinformation.